DipakBagal/Sentiment-Analysis-UserReviews/README.md

 #### Project Approach:
 Combined advanced deep learning architectures like Bidirectional LSTMs, with some innovative text pre-processing.

-From a text-preprocessing standpoint, expanded contractions (*e.g. won't -> will not*) and de-coded possesives (*e.g. chilren's -> children s*) which helped increase the accuracy of the model.
+From a text-preprocessing standpoint, expanded contractions (*won't -> will not*) and de-coded possesives (*chilren's -> children s*) which helped increase the accuracy of the model.

 #### Result Summary:
 A model with a test set accuracy of 83%